Campus & Culture

 UF Athletic Events

-All MBA for Professionals students are eligible for student tickets to UF athletic events.
 For football games, there is a UF MBA student block that you can join and spouses are eligible for spouse tickets.
 The student services staff will provide football information to currently enrolled students as needed.
+Before coming to campus, students will begin to receive information about season tickets and more!
 GatorZone is the clearinghouse for all student ticket information.
 Check GatorZone often for the most up-to-date athletic information.